Angela, though not a natural green thumb, has studied gardening in order to better care for her yard.

 Venus Flytrap Plant

-Now if Audrey II had been a real plant, you would have found that she utilized what is referred to as a rapid leaf movement or snap trap.
-This of course would be one of the more active plant traps.
-Many of us are very familiar with the Venus Fly Trap as it is one of the most well known types of the carnivorous plants.
-It is well known for being a bizarre looking as well as bizarre acting plant.
-When they are triggered, what appears as a jaw but really just two lobes, close in on its prey like a steel trap.This trap is triggered by three hairs that are inside the "mouth."
-A Venus Fly Trap can only trap five times before the trap itself dies away, but the plant will continue to flourish!
+If Audrey II had been an actual plant, you would have found that she utilized a rapid leaf movement or snap trap, which would be one of the more active plant traps.
+Many of us are very familiar with the Venus Fly Trap, as it is one of the most well-known types of carnivorous plants.
+It is well known for being bizarre-looking and the bizarre acting plant.
+When triggered, what appears as a jaw but just two lobes close in on its prey like a steel trap.
+Three hairs inside the "mouth," and when touched, trigger the trap.
+A Venus Fly Trap can only trap five times before it dies away, but the plant will continue to flourish!

 A Vacuum-like Bladder Trap